jonathanjalmain/workshop-react-native-part-1/README.md

 Currently, the API url is constant, which means that you can't put the latitude and longitude that you want in the URL.

-Find out how to turn API_URL into a function that solves this problem.
+Find out how to modify API_URL to solve this problem.

 ### Step 2.2 - Set up the request